 Long-term volunteers and interns are required to wear their identification badge at all times during their volunteer duties for security purposes.
+At Volunteer Programs that primarily offer on-site opportunities, identification badges will be provided to volunteers upon check-in for volunteer shifts and volunteers will be required to return identification badges upon check-out.
+Volunteers who travel to different sites for their volunteer assignments can take their identification badges off the City site where they volunteer.
 All volunteers must return their identification badges to their department's Volunteer Manager or supervisor upon resignation, completion, or termination of their volunteer status with the City.